-At Dementia Singapore, the Dementia Care Mapping 8th Edition (DCM8)9, the VIPS Assessment Tool14, and the Person-Directed Dementia Care Assessment Tool (PDDCAT)16 are instruments which are frequently used to evaluate the person-centeredness of care and services provided at New Horizon Centres and other intermediate and long-term care settings, and programmes developed in collaboration with other institutions.
-These tools have been chosen for their specificity to the field of dementia.
-Additionally, while the DCM is used to observe the well-being of persons living with dementia and the quality of care provided by care professionals, the VIPS Assessment Tool and the PDDCAT are qualitative tools that offer a holistic and extensive evaluation on multiple domains of a care environment for persons living with dementia.
-Despite the insufficient evidence on their psychometric properties, the latter two instruments are very detailed measures which have the principal objectives of guiding care settings to change their care models, and facilitating care professionals to self-evaluate and to develop plans to improve various aspects of their care provision in order to implement the PCC approach.8
+At Dementia Singapore, the Dementia Care Mapping 8th Edition (DCM8)9, the VIPS Assessment Tool14, and the Person-Directed Dementia Care Assessment Tool (PDDCAT)16 are instruments that are frequently used to evaluate the person-centeredness of care and services provided at New Horizon Centres and other intermediate and long-term care settings, and programmes developed in collaboration with other institutions.
+These tools were chosen as they are specific to dementia care.

+These instruments are designed to be used for different purposes.
+While the DCM is used to observe the well-being of persons living with dementia and the quality of care provided by care professionals, the VIPS Assessment Tool and the PDDCAT are qualitative tools that offer a holistic and extensive evaluation on multiple domains of a care environment for persons living with dementia.
+Despite the currently insufficient evidence on their psychometric properties, the latter two instruments are very detailed measures which have the principal objectives of guiding care settings to evaluate and improve their care models and facilitating care professionals to self-evaluate and to develop plans to improve various aspects of their care provision in order to implement the PCC approach.8

-The choice of these instruments is supported by a recently published study, where a group of dementia care practitioners and researchers measured and explored the relationships between the quality of life, well-being and person-centred care of residents in seven nursing homes in Singapore.
-The study used a combination of tools listed below to measure and analyze their respective elements:
+The choice of these instruments is supported by a study by Tew et al. (2021), where a group of dementia care practitioners and researchers measured and explored the relationships between the quality of life, well-being and person-centred care of residents in seven nursing homes in Singapore.
+The study used a combination of tools listed below to measure and analyse their respective elements:

-- Residents' quality of life was measured using the proxy EQ-5D-5L version completed by direct care staff; - DCM was used to observe residents' wellbeing and care quality; - Resident Satisfaction Survey was administered on residents with communication ability; and - PDDCAT was adopted as a measure and improvement tool for PCC, where each domain was independently assessed by groups of care staff.17
+- Residents' quality of life was measured using the proxy EQ-5D-5L version completed by direct care staff; - DCM was used to observe residents' well-being and care quality; - The Resident Satisfaction Survey was administered on residents with communication ability; and - PDDCAT was adopted as a measure and improvement tool for PCC, where each domain was independently assessed by groups of care staff.17